abrasic/blendpresence/README.md

 ### Buttons ###
 - A maximum of two buttons can be displayed at the bottom of your presence and can be personalized with any label and URL of their choosing.
-   - **Important: The link MUST start with a protocol (`https://`)**
+   - **IMPORTANT!** The link MUST start with a protocol (`https://`)!

 ### Details ###
 - **Display Types**: *Literal* is filler text that changes based on what you're doing, such as if you're rendering something, it will change to "Rendering a project".
 Alternatively you can set your own text by changing this setting to *Custom*
 - **Display File Name** overrides the setting above with the current .blend file name.
-This will only work if the file is saved onto your machine.
+  * This will only work on saved files.
+If nothing shows up, you need to save your .blend file first.

 ### State ###
-- (Viewport) **Display Types**: There are several object types that you can display in the presence, including objects, faces, bones, materials and keyframes.
-It can also fetch the current frame you're viewing, or you can also set your own text in this field.
+- (Viewport) **Display Types**: There are several object types that you can display in the presence, such as:
+    * **File Size**: Displays the formatted file size of the current file.
+    * **Current Frame**: Returns the frame number currently on the playhead.
+    * **Active Object**: Returns the name of the active object.
+    * **Current Scecne**: Returns the name of the current scene.
+    * **Active Object**: Returns the name of the active object.
+    * **Object/Bone/Material/Polygon Count**: Returns the number of specified objects in the current scene.
+    * **Custom**: Allows the user to input their custom text.
 - (Rendering) **Frame Range** will display the current frame number that you're rendering.
 If it's an animation, it will fetch the frame range that's being rendered

 ### Time Elapsed ###
+- **Enabled** will show the amount of time elapsed upon the addon being enabled.
+If you restart the addon, this timer resets.
 - **Reset on Render** will reset the timer when a render starts.

 This plugin is a modified fork from [Protinon/Blender-rpc](https://github.com/Protinon/Blender-rpc)